 Foresters offers some of the best term life insurance rates in the market for seniors, and even offers coverage if you’re over 70.
 In addition, they offer the ability to accelerate your death benefit if you contract a chronic, critical or terminal illness.
 This can help cover the costs of medical care if you have a heart attack or stroke.
 Any term life insurance policy from Foresters can also be converted to a permanent life insurance policy if you still need coverage later.

-You can only purchase a Banner term life insurance policy through age 75, but the insurer is has some of the best rates available, even if you have some medical conditions.
+You can only buy a Banner term life insurance policy through age 75, but the insurer has some of the best rates available, even if you have some medical conditions.
 For example, Banner Life will accept common issues like mild asthma or sleep apnea.
 They will also give a discount if you regularly perform health-maintenance activities (such as getting an annual physical).
-Banner’s only restriction is that they don’t offer no medical exam life insurance for seniors.
+Banner’s only restriction is that they don’t offer medical exam life insurance for seniors.

-The North American Company for Life and Health Insurance offers guaranteed universal life insurance coverage that you can purchase up to age 85, and consistently has some of the lowest rates.
+The North American Company for Life and Health Insurance offers guaranteed universal life insurance coverage that you can buy up to age 85, and consistently has some of the lowest rates.
 While coverage can extend up to age 120, you only pay premiums until age 100.
 So, if you live longer than expected, you won’t have to continue payments to keep coverage in place.
 Their policies also allow you to accelerate the death benefit if you become particularly ill and need assistance with medical costs or other expense.

-While all guaranteed acceptance whole life insurance policies are relatively expensive and limited in terms of coverage options, some have particularly restrictive terms and high quotes.
+While all guaranteed acceptance whole life insurance policies are expensive and limited in terms of coverage options, some have particularly restrictive terms and high quotes.
 We’ve researched insurers to find the best guaranteed issue life insurance options for seniors.

 AIG’s guaranteed acceptance life insurance offers coverage for seniors between the ages of 50 and 85, with death benefits ranging from $5,000 to $25,000.
-Their waiting period is only 2 years, during which you beneficiaries would receive the amount paid in premiums plus 10% interest.
+Their waiting period is only two years, during which you beneficiaries would get the amount paid in premiums plus 10% interest.
 AIG is our favorite company for guaranteed issue whole life insurance because they also offer the option of accelerating the death benefit if you become ill.
 This option is not as commonly available for guaranteed acceptance policies.